paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-144-major-defense-acquisition-programs.md

 Amendment by Pub.
 L. 96–513 effective Dec.
 12, 1980, see section 701(b)(3) of Pub.
 L. 96–513, set out as a note under [section 101 of this title](./chapter-001-definitions.md#section-101).

 #### Transition of Ballistic Missile Defense Programs to Military Departments
 Pub.
 L. 115–91, div.
 A, title XVI, § 1676(b), Dec.
 12, 2017, 131 Stat.
 1772, as amended by Pub.
 L. 115–232, div.
 A, title XVI, § 1679, Aug.
 13, 2018, 132 Stat.
-2161, directed the Secretary of Defense to transfer, not later than the date on which the budget for fiscal year 2021 is submitted to Congress, the acquisition authority and the total obligational authority for each missile defense program that has received Milestone C approval or equivalent approval as of such date from the Missile Defense Agency to a military department, and directed the Secretary to submit to the congressional defense committees, not later than one year after Dec.
+2161; Pub.
+L. 116–283, div.
+A, title XVI, § 1643, Jan.
+1, 2021, 134 Stat.
+4062, directed the Secretary of Defense to transfer, not later than the date on which the budget for fiscal year 2023 is submitted to Congress, the acquisition authority and the total obligational authority for each missile defense program that has received Milestone C approval or equivalent approval as of such date from the Missile Defense Agency to a military department, and directed the Secretary to submit to the congressional defense committees, not later than one year after Dec.
 12, 2017, a report on the plans for such transition of missile defense programs.

 #### Development of Persistent Space-Based Sensor Architecture
 Pub.
 L. 115–91, div.
 A, title XVI, § 1683, Dec.
 12, 2017, 131 Stat.
 1777, as amended by Pub.
 L. 115–232, div.
 A, title XVI, § 1675(a)–(c), (d)(2), Aug.
 13, 2018, 132 Stat.
-2159, 2160, directed the Director of the Missile Defense Agency, in coordination with the Commander of the Air Force Space Command and the Commander of the United States Strategic Command, to develop a highly reliable and cost-effective persistent space-based sensor architecture capable of supporting the ballistic missile defense system, subject to the availability of appropriations, beginning fiscal year 2019, and to submit to the congressional defense committees and the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives, not later than one year after Dec.
-12, 2017, a plan to carry out such development; and directed the Director to submit to such committees, not later than Jan.
-31, 2019, a report on the options available to use other transactional authorities pursuant to [section 2371 of this title](./chapter-139-research-and-development.md#section-2371) to accelerate development and deployment of such architecture.
+2159, 2160; Pub.
+L. 116–92, div.
+A, title XVI, § 1683, Dec.
+20, 2019, 133 Stat.
+1782; Pub.
+L. 116–283, div.
+A, title XVI, § 1645(g), Jan.
+1, 2021, 134 Stat.
+4064, directed the Director of the Missile Defense Agency, in coordination with the Commander of the Air Force Space Command and the Commander of the United States Strategic Command, beginning fiscal year 2019, to develop and rigorously test a highly reliable and cost-effective persistent space-based sensor architecture capable of supporting the ballistic missile defense system, to ensure that the sensor architecture developed is compatible with efforts of the Defense Advanced Research Projects Agency relating to space-based sensors for missile defense, to submit to the appropriate congressional committees a report on the available options not later than January 31, 2019, to submit to the appropriate congressional committees a plan not later than one year after December 12, 2017, and to submit to the appropriate congressional committees an update to the plan not later than 90 days after December 20, 2019.

 #### Boost Phase Ballistic Missile Defense
 Pub.
 L. 115–91, div.
 A, title XVI, § 1685, Dec.
 12, 2017, 131 Stat.
 1781, as amended by Pub.
 L. 115–232, div.
 A, title XVI, § 1676, Aug.
 13, 2018, 132 Stat.
 2160, directed the Secretary of Defense to ensure that an effective interim kinetic or directed energy boost phase ballistic missile defense capability would be available for initial operational deployment as soon as practicable, directed the Secretary to submit to the congressional defense committees, together with the budget submitted to Congress for fiscal year 2019, a plan to achieve such capability, directed the Director of the Missile Defense Agency, beginning fiscal year 2019, to carry out a program to develop kinetic boost phase intercept capabilities, required an independent study on the feasibility of providing an initial or demonstrated boost phase capability using unmanned aerial vehicles and kinetic interceptors, and directed the Secretary of Defense to submit to the congressional defense committees a report on such study not later than July 31, 2019.